vigevenoj/k8sharkbait/README.md

   * `helm init`
 3. A deployed StorageClass that can be used to create persistent volume claims.

+If you don't have access to these prerequisites, the Preflight section has instructions on how to get a cluster bootstrapped on Linode.

 # Preflight

+## Cluster creation
 You'll need a Linode account and a valid API token in addition to some other details in a configuration file that you should not check into source control.
 An example config.yaml:
 ```
 linode: